Judith Blegen: Life and career

 Blegen was born in Fayette County, Kentucky on April 27, 1941.
 She was raised and attended high school in Missoula, Montana with her sister Barbara Blegen, during which time she began voice lessons with John L. Lester, head of the voice department at the University of Montana.
 She studied first the violin with Toshiya Eto, and later voice at the Curtis Institute of Music in Philadelphia with Eufemia Giannini-Gregory.
 In 1962, she attended the Music Academy of the West where she studied with Martial Singher.
 In Rome, she studied with Luigi Ricci.
 She made her operatic debut in Nuremberg, Germany, as Olympia in The Tales of Hoffmann, in 1965, where she subsequently sang Lucia, Susanna, and Zerbinetta.
 That same year, she appeared in Spoleto, Italy, as Mélisande in Pelléas et Mélisande.

 Blegen made her debut with the Vienna State Opera as Olympia in Les contes d'Hoffmann in January 1969, and later that year appeared at the Santa Fe Opera as Emily in the premiere of Gian Carlo Menotti's Help, Help, the Globolinks!, a role requiring her both to sing and play the violin.
 Her New York Metropolitan Opera debut took place on January 19, 1970, as Papagena in The Magic Flute.
 She sang over 200 performances of 19 roles at the Met including Marzelline, Zerlina, Susana, Nanetta, Sophie, Mélisande, Adina, Gilda, Oscar, Juliette, Blondchen, Gretel, and Adele.
 She made her debuts at the London Opera House in London, in 1975, and at the Palais Garnier in Paris, in 1977.

 During the 1970s, Blegen was a frequent guest on The Tonight Show Starring Johnny Carson.

+In 1981, she was nominated for the Grammy Award for Best Classical Vocal Soloist Performance for her performance in a recording of Berg's Lulu Suite, conducted by Pierre Boulez.

 A singer with a radiant voice, polished musicianship, and charming stage presence, Blegen retired from the stage in 1991.
 She was married to former Metropolitan Opera Orchestra concertmaster Raymond Gniewek.

 Blegen is a 1983 recipient of the Montana Governor's Arts Award.